What is the greatest strength of TFM?

 What training opportunities are available at TFM?

-- University of Washington Affiliation: Tacoma Family Medicine is part of a collaborative network of ACGME accredited Family Medicine Residencies in the Northwest with more than 30 Family Medicine Residencies and encompassing five northwestern states: Washington, Wyoming, Alaska, Montana and Idaho.
-Each of our core faculty holds an appointment in the University of Washington Department of Family Medicine.
+- University of Washington Affiliation: Tacoma Family Medicine is part of a collaborative network of ACGME accredited Family Medicine Residencies (FMRN) in the Northwest of thirty-one Family Medicine Residencies encompassing five northwestern states: Washington, Wyoming, Alaska, Montana and Idaho (WWAMI).
+Each of our core faculty holds an appointment in the UW Department of Family Medicine.

 - Unopposed: Family Medicine residencies are the only type of sponsored residencies at MultiCare, leading to an unopposed learning environment.
 TFM is the longest established Tacoma area family medicine residency program.